tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 We provide `jsx` elements by default.
 Other formats will be available in corresponding subfolders. e.g., `import { menuIcon } from '@pluralsight/icons/svelte'`
 Each exported icon is named in camelCase and suffixed with "Icon".

-Icons are organized into the same categories as [Material UI icons](https://fonts.google.com/icons).
+Icons are organized into categories in alignment with the [design](https://www.figma.com/file/HVFUT0XlrkfsTMde6PMWLITj/PSDS---Icons?node-id=1177%3A43).

 ## Minimizing bundle size